-Whether you wait for a 50% off sale or you use your 40% off coupon to buy full price items, you can usually get a great price on anything to decorate your home or business — mirrors, candles, shelving, knobs, art prints and posters, terrariums, vases — the list is long.
+Especially during a sale, you can usually get a great price on anything to decorate your home or business — mirrors, candles, shelving, knobs, art prints and posters, terrariums, vases — the list is long.

 Not to mention they also have a great selection and price on fall and Christmas decor.

-For this reason, I’m filing furniture under worst things to buy — it’s the biggest casualty in the Hobby Lobby pricing wars.
+Even with the forever-discount, furniture at the Lob isn’t that well-priced, and inventory isn’t great either.
+For these reasons, I’m filing furniture under the worst things to buy — it’s the biggest casualty in the Hobby Lobby pricing wars.

-17. Save up to 10% on top of a coupon with Hobby Lobby discounted gift cards.
+13. Save up to 10% on top of a sale with Hobby Lobby discounted gift cards.

-These act just like a regular gift card so you can certainly use them along with your 40% off Hobby Lobby coupon.
+These act just like a regular gift card, so you can certainly use them when paying Hobby Lobby sale prices.